VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

 ### Overview

-This repository provided an algorithm as a generic boosting procedure that improves multitask learning on graphs.
-The algorithm cluster graph learning tasks into multiple groups and train one graph neural network for each group.
+This repository provided an algorithm as a generic boosting procedure for multitask learning on graphs, which is presented at KDD'23, Long Beach.
+The algorithm clusters graph learning tasks into multiple groups and trains one graph neural network for each group.
 In the procedure, we first model higher-order task affinities by sampling random task subsets and evaluating multitask performances.
 Then, we find related task groupings through clustering task affinity scores.

 ### Data Preparation